matiasfeldtekal/MemorablebackendTechTest/README.md

 We have two types of assets, which can be either videos or images.

-These assets have the following metadata: ID, type, filename and extension (jpg, png, mp4, etc).
+These assets have the following metadata: ID, type, name and extension (jpg, png, mp4, etc).

 Additionally, each one of these assets can have multiple scores, one for each Score Type (Type1, Type2, Type3).
 This score can be a number between 0 and 100.